 How old do I have to be to buy Life Insurance?

 18 is the minimum age to purchase Life Insurance but is it the right age or the right time?
-We recommend that you consider purchasing life insurance if you have dependants, a partner that relies on your income or a family living in a house that you pay for with a mortgage.
+We recommend that you consider purchasing life insurance if you have dependents, a partner that relies on your income or a family living in a house that you pay for with a mortgage.

 For more information on life insurance, please click here.